Diyi2020/Diyi2020.github.io/_pages/about.md

 For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss or collaborate on any other topics like

+Mathematical Theory + Computing

-(1) Quantum Algorithms for Quantum Material and Drug
+(1) Quantum Algorithms for Quantum Material and Drug Design

+(2) Spectral Theory and Dynamics

+(3) Theory for Operator Learning

+Physical Sciences:

+(1) Quantum Thermodynamcis

 (2) Correlated Physics

-(3) Spectral Theory and Dynamics

-(4) Theory for Operator Learning